Intro

 Dropping off the rental car

 Nothing special here.
 Pull into the rental drop-off area where you picked up the car and flag down someone to check you in.
 The shuttle will get you back to the airport on the next round and your post-trip blues will probably start to sink in.
 We use this time as inspiration to plan the next trip!
+Maybe a trip to the Caribbean Coast?

 The Airport Shuttle – Thanks Stanley 🤙